Abd Manaf ibn Qusai

-Abd Manaf al-Mughirah ibn Qusai (عبد مناف ٱلمغيرة بن قصي, ʿAbd Manāf al-Mughīrah ibn Quṣayy) was a Qurayshi and great-great-grandfather of the Islamic prophet Muhammad.
+Abd Manaf al-Mughirah ibn Qusai (عبد مناف ٱلمغيرة بن قصي, ʿAbd Manāf al-Mughīrah ibn Quṣayy) was a Qurayshi and great-great-grandfather of the Islamic prophet Muhammad and caliph Ali, and great-great-great-grandfather of caliphs 'Uthman and Mu'awiya.
 His father was Quṣai ibn Kilāb.

+Abd Manaf's name, meaning worshiper of Manaf, relates to the pre-Islamic deity Manaf.

 Biography

 Abd Manaf was already honoured in his father's lifetime however Qusai preferred his first-born 'Abd ad-Dar and invested him with all his rights, powers, and transferred the ownership of the House of Assembly shortly before his death.

 Father's death

 After Quṣayy's death, Abd Manaf contested this inheritance.
 He was supported by their nephew Asad, their uncle Zuhrah ibn Kilab, their father's uncle Taym ibn Murrah (of Banu Taym), and al-Harith ibn Fihr, while 'Abd ad-Dar was supported by their cousins Makhzum, Sahm, Jumah, their uncle Adi and their families.
 The effects of this conflict continued among their descendants, especially under Abd Manaf's son Hashim and affected the internal history of Mecca right up to Muhammad's time.